Knox Raiders

-Knox Raiders is a member club of the NBL1 South based in Melbourne, Victoria.
-The club fields both a men's and women's team.
-The club is a division of Knox Basketball Incorporated (KBI), the major administrative basketball organisation in Melbourne's eastern suburbs.
+Knox Raiders is a NBL1 South club based in Melbourne, Victoria.
+The club fields a team in both the Men's and Women's NBL1 South.
+The club is a division of Knox Basketball Incorporated (KBI), the major administrative basketball organisation in the City of Knox.
 The Raiders play their home games at the State Basketball Centre.

 Club history

+Early years

 Knox Basketball was established in 1965 to provide youth from the City of Knox with a sporting and social infrastructure to develop and promote personal, team and social skills in a sporting environment.
 Founded by Alf Stevens, Alice Jago and Heather Kemp, it began as an after school competition at the Mossfield Avenue Facility, Ferntree Gully in 1974.
 In 1980, its headquarters moved to the 3 court facility in Park Crescent at Boronia which was later expanded to six courts in 1989.